- Introduction

 In the event of a breach of unsecured protected health information, we will notify affected individuals, the U.S. Department of Health and Human Services, and, where required, the media, in accordance with the HIPAA Breach Notification Rule (45 CFR §§ 164.400-414).

-Notification will be provided without unreasonable delay and no later than sixty (60) calendar days from the date we discover the breach.
+Notification will be provided without unreasonable delay and no later than sixty (60) calendar days from the date we discover the breach, and within any shorter period required by applicable state law.
 Notifications will be sent via first-class mail to your last known address (or by email if you have agreed to receive electronic notices) and will include:

 - A description of the breach and the types of information involved.